ADDRESS, HOURS + DIRECTIONS

 Laumeier is located near I-270 and I-44, 16 miles and 20 minutes from the Gateway Arch.
 From I-44 Eastbound or Westbound, exit at Lindbergh Boulevard (Exit 277B), drive 0.5 miles south to Rott Road (turn right) and proceed 0.5 miles west to the Park's Main Entrance.

 The Park is free and open to the public year-round, with the exception of special events.
-Laumeier is closed to the public the Thursday–Sunday of Art Fair weekend in May, Harvest Festival Sunday in October and Christmas Day.
+Laumeier is closed to the public the Thursday–Sunday of Art Fair weekend in May and Christmas Day, December 25.

-Visitors are asked to register at the Visitor Center located in the Adam Aronson Fine Arts Center during regular building hours.
-Visitors can pick up a printed Park Map, view the exhibition in the Whitaker Foundation Gallery, visit Gracie's Shop, use the restrooms and water fountain, etc.
+All visitors are asked to check in at the Visitor Center located in the Aronson Fine Arts Center during regular building hours.
+Visitors can visit Gracie’s Shop, use the restrooms and water fountain, pick up a Park Map and view the exhibition in the Whitaker Foundation Gallery.

 Visit HotelsCombined to find St. Louis hotels nearby!